GLOBAL MARKETS-Stocks up on strong U.S. service sector report

 September Brent crude oil futures fell 40 cents to settle at $49.59 a barrel.
 U.S. crude for September delivery settled down 59 cents at $45.15 a barrel.

-Editing by Meredith Mazzilli and Leslie Adler; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub
+Editing by Larry King and Meredith Mazzilli; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub